An overview of this chapter’s contents and take-aways can be found here.

 We can use norms to define distances as follows:

 Let be a normed vector space.
 Then, the metric induced by is .

-To deepen your understanding of norm and metric, it may be a useful exercise for you to verify that the norm-induced metric is, indeed, a metric.
+It may be a useful exercise for you to verify that the norm-induced metric is, indeed, a metric.

 Make sure that you understand the following distinction conceptually: The norm by itself is not a distance function.
 Rather, it can be used to define a norm-induced metric which is a more specific sub-concept of the more general metric definition.

 The reason that we define it is because the norm fixes the two issues of general, unrestricted metrics when it comes to a natural distance interpretation that we discussed above, as summarized by the following result:

 Theorem: Norm vs. Metric.

 Let be a normed vector space, , and the metric induced by .
 Then, defines a metric on .
 Further, exhibits the following extra properties:

 In case you want to understand why this is true, note that the theorem directly follows by plugging in the definition of the norm-induced metric, and using absolute homogeneity of the norm for (i).

 As we have shown, norm-induced metrics are indeed metrics, and therefore satisfy the intuitive “basis characteristics” of a distance measure as discussed in the introductory paragraph above.
 Moreover, because of this result here, norms are extremely helpful in defining distance functions with a broader range of appealing properties.
 Indeed, in almost all applications relevant to economists, norm-induced metrics are our go-to way of defining a distance in the mathematical sense.